cpascual/howto-doc/README.md

 You may [clone / fork this project](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) to play with it or you can create a similar one from scratch.

+To build the docs in this project, use a venv with `sphinx` and `sphinx-autoapi` installed and run `sphinx-build -aE -b html docs/source/ docs/build/html`.

+Then you can browse them by pointing your browser to `docs/build/html/index.html`

 ## How to create a project like this one from scratch